Adwait0043/spotify-end-to-end-data-engineering-project-using-aws-snowflake/README.md

 ## Challenges Faced
 **1. Handling API Rate Limits**

-Issue: The Spotify API imposes rate limits on the number of requests that can be made within a specific timeframe, which can hinder data extraction efforts.
+**Issue:** The Spotify API imposes rate limits on the number of requests that can be made within a specific timeframe, which can hinder data extraction efforts.

-Solution:
+**Solution:**
-    -- Rate Limiting Logic: Implemented exponential backoff strategies within AWS Lambda functions to gracefully handle rate limit responses and retry requests as necessary.
+1. Rate Limiting Logic: Implemented exponential backoff strategies within AWS Lambda functions to gracefully handle rate limit responses and retry requests as necessary.
-    -- Batch Requests: Optimized data extraction by batching requests where possible, reducing the overall number of API calls and adhering to rate limits more effectively.
+2. Batch Requests: Optimized data extraction by batching requests where possible, reducing the overall number of API calls and adhering to rate limits more effectively.

 **2. ETL Process Optimization**

-Issue: Processing large volumes of data efficiently to ensure timely transformation and loading into Snowflake without incurring excessive costs or delays.
+**Issue:** Processing large volumes of data efficiently to ensure timely transformation and loading into Snowflake without incurring excessive costs or delays.

-Solution:
+**Solution:**
-    -- Lambda Function Optimization: Fine-tuned memory and timeout settings for AWS Lambda functions to balance performance and cost, ensuring rapid data processing without over-provisioning resources.
+1. Lambda Function Optimization: Fine-tuned memory and timeout settings for AWS Lambda functions to balance performance and cost, ensuring rapid data processing without over-provisioning resources.
-    -- Parallel Processing: Leveraged concurrent executions within Lambda to handle multiple data segments simultaneously, speeding up the ETL process.
+2. Parallel Processing: Leveraged concurrent executions within Lambda to handle multiple data segments simultaneously, speeding up the ETL process.

 **3. Data Quality Issues**

-Issue: Ensuring the accuracy, consistency, and cleanliness of the data extracted from Spotify to maintain high-quality analytics and reporting.
+**Issue:** Ensuring the accuracy, consistency, and cleanliness of the data extracted from Spotify to maintain high-quality analytics and reporting.

-Solution:
+**Solution:**
-    -- Data Validation: Implemented validation checks within transformation scripts to identify and rectify inconsistencies, missing values, or anomalies in the data.
+1. Data Validation: Implemented validation checks within transformation scripts to identify and rectify inconsistencies, missing values, or anomalies in the data.
-    -- Error Handling: Added robust error handling mechanisms to capture and log data quality issues, facilitating timely resolution and maintaining data integrity.
+2. Error Handling: Added robust error handling mechanisms to capture and log data quality issues, facilitating timely resolution and maintaining data integrity.